eamena-project/eamenaR/README.md

 "b8305141-789e-4aaa-976a-c85859e0870f","MULTIPOLYGON (((51.47507 33.09169, 51.47463 33.09125, 51.47519 33.09086, 51.47561 33.09133, 51.47507 33.09169)))","High","High"
 ```

-7. These new geometries will be uploaded into the EAMENA DB and append to existing HP.
+7. These new geometries will be uploaded into the EAMENA DB and append to existing HP having the same `resourceid` (ResourceID).
 But it should be safe to first check that every ResourceID exist in the DB (maybe a newly created POLYGON has a typo in its name).
 Use the [`uuid_id()`](https://eamena-project.github.io/eamenaR/doc/uuid_id) function, in a loop to confirm the existence of the ResourceID

 ```
 mycsv <- "https://raw.githubusercontent.com/eamena-project/eamenaR/main/inst/extdata/caravanserail_outCSV.csv"